expo/expo/docs/versions/unversioned/sdk/background-fetch.md

 ---

 Provides API to perform [background fetch](https://developer.apple.com/documentation/uikit/core_app/managing_your_app_s_life_cycle/preparing_your_app_to_run_in_the_background/updating_your_app_with_background_app_refresh) tasks.
 This module uses [TaskManager](../task-manager) Native API under the hood.
-In order to use `BackgroundFetch` API in standalone and detached apps, your app has to include background mode in the `Info.plist` file.
-See [background tasks configuration guide](../task-manager#configuration) for more details.
+In order to use `BackgroundFetch` API in standalone and detached apps on iOS, your app has to include background mode in the `Info.plist` file.
+See [background tasks configuration guide](../task-manager#configuration-for-standalone-apps) for more details.
-**This module is implemented only on iOS.**

 ### `BackgroundFetch.getStatusAsync()`